πŸ“ž (678) 944-8612

 Why is storm and flood water often Category 3 black water?

 Flood and storm water is frequently Category 3 black water because it travels over ground, through sewers, and across contaminated surfaces, picking up bacteria, sewage, and chemicals.
-It is grossly unsanitary and unsafe to handle, so the licensed partner uses protective gear and strict containment under IICRC S500.
+It is grossly unsanitary and unsafe to handle, so the licensed contractor uses protective gear and strict containment under IICRC S500.

 Under IICRC S500, the most contaminated grade is Category 3 (black water).
 Rising flood water and storm runoff usually qualify because they carry soil, debris, bacteria, and often sewage backup from overwhelmed municipal systems.